zoroqi/srid.ca/dc24f8ab.md

   - social-conditioning
 ---

-# The Familial Cave
+# Covert Social Conservatism

 Geeks, or more specifically hackers[^def], used to treat their craft as a source of meaning[^ikigai], going contrary to the normative values likes "sex, money, and social approval"[^sex].
 In modern times, where "tech" provides financially stable careers to plenty, this dynamic has somewhat reversed among a growing group of people.
 It has become fashionable to undermine one's geek interests, so as to normalize what's already "normal" outside tech - by, for example, belaboring the importance of the social instituitions[^clarify] of love, family, children.
-This is called the familial cave.[^origin]

 [^def]:
     **hacker: n.** An expert or enthusiast of any kind.
 One might be an astronomy hacker, for example. --[The Jargon File](http://www.catb.org/jargon/html/H/hacker.html)